-We have raised almost $40,000 in three years for childhood cancer research.
+We have raised over $40,000 in four years for childhood cancer research.
 This year our goal is to reach a grand total of $50,000.

 Miles for Mac 5K

 Saturday, October 13th 2018 – 10AM (registration open at 9am)